hayasilin/unit-tests-guide-ios/README.md

 This is an iOS unit tests guide that I conclude from my experience.
 I list some sample code to demonstrate how to write unit test in iOS.
 Furthormore, I will give a real life iOS project to show how to achieve higher code coverage.

-I would like to answer a question that our team keep want to search for answer:
+I would like to answer a question that many iOS team keep searching for answer:

-**What is good code coverage to have for iOS app development?**
+**What is good code coverage to have for iOS app development and how to achieve it?**

 Here are some of the documents.
 If something isn't mentioned here, it's probably covered in one of these:
 - iOS